tlevine/scarsdale-data/budget/readme.md

 $20 million in 2009-2010.
 More specifically, public building costs were decreased by about $11.5 million, and highway improvement costs were decreased by about $8.5 million.
 (See page 109 of the [2009-2010 budget](2009-2010_adopted_budget.pdf))

+The decrease in public building cost can be explained by reduced work on the Public Safety HQ Renovation/Expansion, which had cost $12 million in 2008-2009.
+(See page 117 of the [2009-2010 budget](2009-2010_adopted_budget.pdf))

+The decrease in highway improvement cost can be explained by reduced bridge construction, for which about $9 million had been allocated in 2009-2010.
+(See page 119 of the [2009-2010 budget](2009-2010_adopted_budget.pdf))